Cholera Shield Engineered Spores for Rapid Cholera Protection **A Engineering SuperBugs for Good! | HTGAA 2026 | Fiona Connolly **

 How Cholera Toxin Kills—And Where We Intervene

-Cholera works through a precise molecular sequence:
+Cholera works through a precise molecular sequence that unfolds as a cascade:

 Colonization: Vibrio cholerae attaches to the small intestine via toxin-coregulated pili (TCP)